-TUI fly Belgium flight to Havana and Cancun makes medical emergency landing in Nantes
+TUI fly Belgium flight to Havana and Cancun makes medical emergency landing in Nantes, causing a 15-hour delay

 An aeroplane that departed from Brussels Airport for Cuba this morning had to make an emergency landing near the French city of Nantes.
 After five hours on the plane, the 296 passengers were taken to the airport.
-The plane will fly to Havana tonight after returning to Brussels for a new crew.
+The plane will fly to Havana tonight after a new crew is brought in from Brussels.

 TUI fly Belgium flight TB353 from Brussels to Havana and Cancun, operated by Boeing 787-8 registered PH-TFL, had taken off normally from Brussels Airport at 08:00 this morning.
 After less than one hour into the flight, the aircraft was above Nantes and the pilots decided to divert to the local airport Nantes Atlantique, where landing occurred at 09:00.